hslatman/bug-tracker/README.md

 The _sequence_ needs to be created in order for inserts to use the nextval() function.

 Some more information about Doctrine compatiblity can be found [here](https://github.com/cockroachdb/cockroach/issues/19337) and [here](https://github.com/cockroachdb/cockroach/issues/25468).
+Another example application using CockroachDB with Symfony and Doctrine can be found [here](https://github.com/radutopala/cockroach-app).